nordic-institute/X-Road-code-samples/COMPONENTS.md

 **Technology used**:
 PHP, JavaScript, AJAX.

-**Component requirements**:
+**Extension requirements**:
 Web server (Apache, Nginx etc), PHP.

 ## Systemd for X-Road v6 on Ubuntu 16.04

-**Component type**:
+**Extension type**:
 Functional.

 **Description**:
 X-Road Security Server supports officially Ubuntu 14.04 LTS and Red Hat 7 (RHEL7) operating systems.
 The difference between Ubuntu 14.04 LTS and Ubuntu 16.04 LTS is that 14.04 uses upstart and 16.04 uses systemd which is why the debian packages do not run without modifications on Ubuntu 16.04 LTS.
-This component provides systemctl scripts for running the Security Server on Ubuntu 16.04 LTS. **N.B.** Ubuntu 16.04 LTS is **NOT officially supported** by X-Road.
+This extension provides systemctl scripts for running the Security Server on Ubuntu 16.04 LTS. **N.B.** Ubuntu 16.04 LTS is **NOT officially supported** by X-Road.

 **Developer**:
 Marko Valing